folkertdev/rust-rfcs/text/3720-labeled-match.md

 - logic must be organized into functions, this has potential performance implications, but also stylistic ones.
 - debugging of logic structured with tail calls is much more difficult than code that stays within a single stack frame

-Tail calls are a useful tool, and rust should have them, but there are still use cases for labeled match.
+Tail calls are a useful tool, and rust should have them, but there are still use cases for `loop match`.

 ### zlib-rs usage report

-We benchmarked an implementation using tail calls versus "loop + match" and our PoC labeled match implementation.
+We benchmarked an implementation using tail calls versus "loop + match" and our PoC `loop match` implementation.
 The results are [here](https://gist.github.com/folkertdev/977183fb706b7693863bd7f358578292).
-We see significant (~15%) speedups of labeled match over tail calls in some benchmarks.
+We see significant (~15%) speedups of `loop match` over tail calls in some benchmarks.

 ```
 Benchmark 3 (80 runs): /tmp/labeled-match-len rs-chunked 4 silesia-small.tar.gz